Types of Criminal Offences in NSW Local Courts

 Strictly indictable offences are the most serious offences which start at the Local Courts but must be dealt with on indictment in higher Courts such as NSW District Court or the NSW Supreme Court.

-If a plea of not guilty is entered to an offence which is not a domestic violence offence, orders are made for service of the Police brief of evidence and the matter is listed for a reply mention.
+If a plea of not guilty is entered to an offence which is not a domestic violence offence, orders are made for service of the Police brief of evidence and the matter is listed for a Reply Mention.

-If the plea of not guilty is maintained at the reply mention, the matter will then be listed for a defended hearing.
+At the Reply Mention, if the plea of not guilty is maintained at the reply mention, the matter will then be listed for a defended hearing.

 If a plea of guilty is entered to an offence at the first mention date, then the Local Court may proceed to sentence on the same date or adjourn the matter for sentence and order a sentencing assessment report.